Hybrid-Attention Guided Network with Multiple Resolution Features for Person Re-Identification: Experiments

 The learning rate $lr(e)$ in epoch $e$ is computed as:

 \textbf{Evaluation metrics:} To compare our method with existing advanced approaches, we use Cumulative Match Characteristics (CMC) and mean Average Precision (mAP) to measure their performances on all the datasets.
-Notably, we don't adopt the re-ranking strategy to improve the results in our experiments.
+Notably, we do not adopt the re-ranking strategy to improve the results in our experiments.